exadel-inc/esl/src/modules/esl-tab/README.md

 ESLTab - custom element, extended ESLTrigger that is used as a Tab trigger element.

-ESLTabs - custom element, container to control tabs
+ESLTabs - custom element, container to control tabs.

 Description TBD.